Pasokification: Hungary

 The Hungarian Socialist Party lost significant support in the 2010 Hungarian parliamentary election after a series of corruption scandals affected Ferenc Gyurcsány's government.
+This resulted in a loss of 133 seats, falling from 192 to 59 seats.
 It suffered defeat again in the 2014 and 2018 parliamentary elections, falling from 29 to 16 seats in the latter.
+These election losses culminated in the rise of the right-wing Fidesz–KDNP alliance.

 Iceland

 The Social Democratic Alliance (SDA) was formed in 1999 to unite the fragmented Icelandic left-wing.
 In its first decade it established itself as the second-strongest force behind the right-wing Independence Party, debuting at 26.8% in 1999 and improving to 31.0% in 2003.
 The SDA became the largest party in the country in the 2009 election with 29.8%.
 However, it suffered a major defeat in the 2013 election with 12.9%.
 They were reduced to just 5.7% in 2016, becoming the smallest of seven parties in parliament, and were surpassed by the Left-Green Movement as the strongest left-wing party in Iceland.
 This was the worst ever result for the SDA or its predecessor party the Social Democratic Party since they first ran for election in August 1916, when they won 6.8%.
-The SDA achieved a minor recovery in the 2017 election with 12.1%, though they remained a minor force behind the Left-Greens, whose leader Katrín Jakobsdóttir went on to become Prime Minister.
+The SDA achieved a minor recovery in the 2017 election with 12.1%, though they remained a minor force behind the Left-Greens, whose leader Katrín Jakobsdóttir went on to become prime minister.
+However, this recovery was short-lived, with the party winning 9.9% in 2021.
+In the 2024 election, however, the party rebounded to 20.8% and managed to form a government with its leader Kristrún Frostadóttir as prime minister.